rachel-labri-tipton/sei-project-1-tetris/readme.md

   - Up Arrow = rotates a piece
   - Left Arrow = moves a piece left
   - Down Arrow & Space Bar = moves a piece down
-  - Each row of blocks you fill is 100 points.
+  - Each row of blocks the player fills is worth 100 points.
-  - There are 3 level buttons that increase teh speed at which the tetriminoes fall.
+  - There are 3 level buttons that increase the speed at which the tetrominoes fall.
   - Once you've reached 1000 points at each level, the game prompts you try the next level.

-## My Process
+## Planning

 Since this was the first project that I'd ever coded, I took time to think about what the stages of the coding process would be.
+I did not use any planning apps, such as Trello, but decided in all following projects to use some form of planning app.

-I broke the work into phases that seemed to make making the game doable in the 2 weeks I had to work.
+I broke the work into phases which made developing the game doable in the 2 weeks I had to work:

 - Phase I: Research
 - Phase II: Setting up the Grid, Drawing, Rotating and Moving the pieces